Pierozi/HoaHeap/README.md

 Min and Max class exists for interpret priority and compare items numerically.
 But you are free to implement you're own Class if you want different ordering algorithm.

-## :warnging: Warning
+## :warning: Warning
-> The default iteration process do not enqueue the Heap as common usage.
+The default iteration process do not enqueue the Heap as common usage.
-> You must use Generator methods `top` or `pop` for iteration with remove item from heap.
+You must use Generator methods `top` or `pop` for iteration with remove item from heap.

 ## Installation